PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 same ModelIR, LayoutState, diagnostics, and independent layout-Transpose flag.
 The lowerer retains the direct conditional reconciliation record.

+The fifteenth runs the pre-terminal post-bias, residual-Mul/Concat, and dual-stat InstanceNorm layout repairs with one shared ModelIR/LayoutState context.
+It returns all three independent mappings in source order outside the full store and leaves both neighboring decision boundaries untouched.

-These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing forty unconsumed locals and two lowerer scope locals.
+These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing forty-three unconsumed locals and two lowerer scope locals.
 They also replace thirteen consumed mutation-evidence or aggregate-result locals and two tensor-count snapshots with three explicit boolean decisions.